- Katy Bourne, Sussex Police & Crime Commissioner

 - Medina Johnson, CEO, Chief Executive, IRISi

 - Doireann Larkin, Development Manager, Tender

-- Tonia Redvers, Head of Domestic Violence and Abuse Services, The YOU Trust
+- Tonia Redvers, Head of Hidden Violence and Abuse and Counselling Services, The YOU Trust

 - Acting Detective Chief Superintendent, John Ross, Deputy Local Responsible Officer for Domestic Abuse, Stalking and Harassment and Head of Safeguarding, East Area Command Unit, Metropolitan Police Service

 - David Tucker, Crime and Criminal Justice Lead, College of Policing